 6th and 7th Grade Art - Students will study design, color, dimension, and perspective in multiple mediums.
 This class is open to all students.

 6th and 7th Grade Spanish - Instructor: Mr. Cano - Conversational Spanish is an introductory Spanish course which emphasizes listening comprehension and speaking.
 Reading and writing Spanish may be assigned as a reinforcement to oral communication skills.
 This class is open to all students.

 Students are not required to participate in sports, however, sixth and seventh grade students who choose to participate in sports activities will receive information and schedules from their coaches.
 Junior High Sports will practice during 7th hour.
 Students may choose one activity for each season.
 Sports activities are scheduled into three seasons:

-Season 1 - August through November - includes Cross Country, Football, PE, Fast-Pitch Softball and Volleyball
+Season 1 - August through November - includes Cross Country, Football, Fast-Pitch Softball and Volleyball

-Season 2 - November through February - includes Basketball and PE
+Season 2 - November through February - Basketball

-Season 3 - February through May - includes Baseball, Golf, PE, Soccer, and Slow-Pitch Softball
+Season 3 - February through May - includes Baseball, Golf, Soccer, and Slow-Pitch Softball

 7th Grade Archery is a full-year activity and practices will be held during 7th hour.
 If you would like more information concerning the Archery program, please contact Ms. Knight at email@example.com.